|Nutrition Facts (per serving)|

-Crespelle are paper-thin pancakes, the Italian equivalent of France's crêpes, and like the French version, they can be either sweet or savory.
-This recipe is a simple, sweet version, which can be served with the topping or filling of your choice: Nutella, dark melted chocolate, fresh fruit such as strawberries or bananas, chestnut cream, mascarpone or ricotta cream, zabaglione, jam, etc.
+Crespelle are paper-thin pancakes, the Italian equivalent of France's crêpes, and just like the French version, they can be either sweet or savory.
+This recipe is for simple, sweet crespelle that can be served with the topping or filling of your choice: Nutella, dark melted chocolate, fresh fruit such as strawberries or bananas, chestnut cream, mascarpone or ricotta cream, zabaglione, jam, etc.

 To make this into a savory version, omit the sugar and alcohol and slightly increase the amount of salt.
-In that case, you can use any number of savory fillings; for example spinach and ricotta, the same filling that would be used in spinach and ricotta cannelloni.
+In that case, you can use any number of savory fillings; for example, spinach and ricotta, the same filling that might be used for cannelloni.

-Though the dish now has a certain aura of elegance to it, in the past crespelle were considered poor people's food.
-The change came in 1895, when Henri Carpentier, Maître at Montecarlo's Café de Paris, prepared them at the table for the Prince of Wales, Edward VIII.
-Edward named them after his lady friend, Crêpes Suzette.
+Though the dish now has a certain aura of elegance to it, in the past these thin pancakes were considered poor people's food.
+The change came in 1895, when famed restauranteur Henri Carpentier, then a teenage assistant waiter at Montecarlo's Café de Paris, accidentally ruined pancakes meant for the Prince of Wales, Edward VIII.
+Edward suggested this delicious new preparation be named after his young friend, thereby creating Crêpes Suzette.